 The 'Other' category includes small books of Swedish and Spanish business which closed to new business prior to 2018.
-Top-ups continue on existing policies.
+Top-ups and regular premiums continue on existing policies.

 Key points to note in relation to the differences between the two periods are: